ahmdeltoky03/Infix-to-Prefix-converter/README.md

     window.run()
 ```

 - `domath.py`: This file contains functions or classes related to mathematical operations.
-For example, it might contain a simple function like this:
+For example, it contains a simple function like this:

 ```python
 # domath.py